playcanvas/developer.playcanvas.com/docs/user-manual/xr/hand-tracking.md

 ## Tracking

-The tracking is a subject of reliability and how sophisticated underlying systems tracking is.
-But there might be still cases when tracking is not possible due to obstructions between cameras and hands, or when hands interlock in a complex way.
-While Computer Vision techniques are improving, when designing content with hands as an input source, their shortcomings should be taken into mind.
+Hand tracking is subject to the reliability and sophistication of the underlying system.
+There might be cases when tracking is not possible due to obstructions between cameras and hands, or when hands interlock in a complex way.
+While Computer Vision techniques are improving, when designing content with hands as an input source, their shortcomings should be taken into consideration.

 [1]: https://immersive-web.github.io/webxr-hand-input/
 [2]: https://api.playcanvas.com/classes/Engine.XrHand.html